EIB freezes activities in Ukraine over violence, EBRD scales back

 "For the time being the situation is so cruel that it would be politically the wrong signal, but also irresponsible vis-a-vis the people we asked to do the job, to be active on business in Ukraine," EIB President Werner Hoyer told a news conference.

-The EIB signed financing contracts with Ukraine between 2007 and 2013 totalling 2.149 billion euros.
+The EIB signed financing contracts with Ukraine between 2007 and 2013 totaling 2.149 billion euros.

 The European Union, which controls the EIB, said earlier it was moving to impose sanctions on officials who ordered the use of force against Ukrainian protesters.